What are the signs that your site has been compromised?

 (a) Date and time when you became aware of the fact.

-c) Date and time you contacted your hosting provider and all the information you will be able to collect (phone calls, emails, etc.)
+c) Date and time you contacted your hosting provider and all the information you will be able to gather (phone calls, emails, etc.)

 2) Make a scan of the compromised site